|Rare Book & Manuscript Library|

 Restrictions on Access

 The following boxes are located off-site: 1-55, 57-58, 62-63.
-You will need to request this material from the Rare Book and Manuscript Library at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Three oversized items in the collection require repair work and cannot be used until such repairs are done.
 These items are noted in the container list.